21amichalek/finalproject/README.md

 -------------------
 The hardware this system requires and the pin connections are shown in the schematic below.
 ![Hardware Schematic](https://lh3.googleusercontent.com/kEasagN08I37e5mX_3HTPFbunfxhqe9EgBodsjEhgqVYuyBt04OjoYGvARiIrNsAxBQx2bYkxcrl-uSowxyZJbQ8Qk8oaPN85uCqph3TpQ)
-*The LEDs in the schematic are in the wrong direction*
+*The LEDs in the schematic are facing the wrong direction*

 *The passive buzzer has been replaced by an active buzzer that is connected to the PE_14 pin*

-Each component shown in the schematic is listed below with their correposnding pin connections to the NUCLEO board:
+Each component shown in the schematic is listed below, along with their corresponding pin connections to the NUCLEO board:
 #### - 4x4 Matrix Keypad
   - R1 --> PB_3
   - R2 --> PB_5